frei480/knowledge-base/io.md

     > -   **html5lib**\_ *generates valid HTML5 markup from invalid
     > markup automatically*.
 This is extremely important for parsing
     > HTML tables, since it guarantees a valid document.
 However,
-    > that does NOT mean that it is \"correct\", since the process
+    > that does NOT mean that it is "correct", since the process
     > of fixing markup does not have a single definition.
     > -   **html5lib**\_ is pure Python and requires no additional build
     > steps beyond its own installation.